fossasia/eventyay-tickets/doc/user/events/taxes.rst

 In most countries, you will be required to pay some form of sales tax for your event tickets.
 If you don't know about the exact rules, you should consult a professional tax consultant right now.

-To implement those taxes in pretix, you can create one or multiple "tax rules".
+To implement those taxes in eventyay, you can create one or multiple "tax rules".
 A tax rule specifies when and at what rate should be calculated on a product price.
 Taxes will then be correctly displayed in the product list, order details and on invoices.